Do TREES Tell Stories?

 Read More

-Week 2: “Humble ourselves.”
 Jesus Who is King of all kings; He is God Himself shows humility by leaving His, throne, home, Father to become a tiny, helpless, human baby during this season!
 Imagine a King doing that for you, for all the world!
 Yes, everyone!
 That’s what JESUS did because HE loves us!
 Think of some ways you will not brag or boast about yourself.
 Actions you can take to show humility and wanting to more like Jesus.
-Scripture reading, memorization—Philippians 2:5-11 “In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature[a] God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature[b] of a servant, being...
+Scripture reading, memorization—Philippians 2:5-11 “In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature[a] God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature[b] of a servant, being made in human likeness.
+And being...

 Read More

 We celebrate the coming of Jesus at Christmas, but Jesus is always coming to us.
 The heart of Jesus is to come and love us, always.
 Enjoy this fun way to celebrate Jesus coming to you today and everyday.
-We encourage kids to reproduce this Jesus Coming activity and add or draw your own pictures next to words that speak to you. – Devokids Staff Put your Faith in GOD to work “Beloved, let us love one another 1 John 4:7 God helps us to prepare our hearts, minds , bodies, and spirits for celebrating JESUS’ birth .
+We encourage kids to reproduce this Jesus Coming activity and add or draw your own pictures next to words that speak to you. – Devokids Staff “Beloved, let us love one another 1 John 4:7 God helps us to prepare our hearts, minds , bodies, and spirits for celebrating JESUS’ birth .
 GET READY , ALL SET, now LOVE!
 Week 1: “Love one another.”
-Scripture-reading/memorization/singing: 1 John 4: 7, 8 Advent- in -Action Activity: write about, draw, or take a picture encourage the winner as you smile,...
+Scripture reading, memorization—1 John 4: 7, 8 “On coming to the house, they [wise men] saw the child with his mother Mary, and they bowed down and worshiped him.
+Then they opened their...

 Read More